Hongtsewen/myrepo/README.md

 # myrepo
-to track and record my thought
+to track and record my thoughts